but212/rustica/README.md

 # Rustica

 Rustica is a library designed to make functional programming features easily accessible in Rust.
-It provides a comprehensive set of type classes and utilities commonly found in functional programming languages.
+It provides a comprehensive set of type classes and utilities commonly found in functional programming languages. but some features are still missing or unimplemented.

 ## Features